sentclose/sentc-docs/docs/src/guide/file.md

 In the following a file will be created, encrypted and uploaded for a group, so every group member can download and decrypt it.

 ::: warning
-It is important to store not only the `file id` but the `master key id` which was used to encrypt the file.
+It is important to store the `file id` to fetch the file later
-This can be the group key id or a user key.
 :::

 :::: tabs type:card